NCAS-CMS/cf-python/docs/source/tutorial.rst

    >>> h.data.get_compression_type()
    ''

-A construct with an underlying ragged array is created by initialising a `cf.Data` instance with a ragged array that is stored in one of three special array objects: `RaggedContiguousArray`, `RaggedIndexedArray` or `RaggedIndexedContiguousArray`.
-The following code creates a simple field construct with an underlying contiguous ragged array:
+Perhaps the easist way to create a compressed field construct is to create the equivalent uncompressed field construct and then compress it with its `~Field.compress` method, which also compresses the metadata constructs, as required.

 ..
-Code Block 3
+Code Block 2.9

 .. code-block:: python
-   :caption: *Create a field construct with compressed data.*
+   :caption: *Create a field construct and then compress it.*

    import numpy
    import cf

-   # Define the ragged array values
-   ragged_array = cf.Data([280, 281, 279, 278, 279.5])

-   # Define the count array values
+   # Define the array values
-   count_array = [1, 4]

-   # Create the count variable
-   count_variable = cf.Count(data=cf.Data(count_array))
-   count_variable.set_property('long_name', 'number of obs for this timeseries')

-   # Create the contiguous ragged array object, specifying the
-   # uncompressed shape
-   array = cf.RaggedContiguousArray(
+   array = cf.Data([[280.0,   -99,   -99,   -99],
-                    compressed_array=ragged_array,
-                    shape=(2, 4), size=8, ndim=2,
-                    count_variable=count_variable)
+                    [281.0, 279.0, 278.0, 279.5]])
+   array[0, 1:] = cf.masked

-   # Create the field construct with the domain axes and the ragged
+   # Create the field construct
-   # array
    T = cf.Field()
    T.set_properties({'standard_name': 'air_temperature',
                      'units': 'K',
                      'featureType': 'timeSeries'})

-   # Create the domain axis constructs for the uncompressed array
+   # Create the domain axis constructs
    X = T.set_construct(cf.DomainAxis(4))
    Y = T.set_construct(cf.DomainAxis(2))

    # Set the data for the field
    T.set_data(cf.Data(array))

+   # Compress the data
+   T.compress('contiguous',
+              count_properties={'long_name': 'number of obs for this timeseries'}, inplace=True)

-The new field construct can now be inspected and written to a netCDF file:
+The new compressed field construct can now be inspected and written to a netCDF file:

 .. code-block:: python
    :caption: *Inspect the new field construct and write it to disk.*